 Click Here for tab for Sweet Home Chicago by The Blues Brothers

-This is a great all-around blues song for any beginner to learn as it does everything, it has that driving rhythm which follows the standard blues chord progression we all love.
+This is a great all-around blues song for any beginner to learn as it does a bit of everything.
+It has that driving rhythm that follows the standard blues chord progression we all love.
 But it also works lead lines and phrases seamlessly in between everything, and even has a few dedicated leads to boot!
 You can really round off your skillset by learning this song.

 Rock Me Baby by B.B.
 King

 Click Here for tab for Rock Me Baby by B.B.
 King

 While pretty much all of B.B.
 King’s songs are known for being iconic, this one in particular has become a true classic and is one of the most covered and re-recorded blues tracks of all time.
 It’s loosely based on the 1951 song Rockin’ and Rollin’ by Lil’ Son Jackson, but B.B. made sure to give it his own signature flair.
 The piano also really adds a lot to the song and makes a welcome change from just pure guitar-based blues music.

 This is a mid-tempo song and we’ll be playing it all around C. The key to really nailing the vibe and feel is in those small lead guitar ‘fills’ between the rhythmic breaks.
 Getting a few of them into your vocabulary book will be invaluable if you are ever in an improvisation session and need to bust out some killer (and tasteful) leads.